National Physical Development Plans

 Tzamir-Pland experience in national planning projects during the last 10 years has been in Rwanda, Uganda and Israel

-The need for Land Use Planning has its rightful place as a major component of a development policies in a country: People-oriented policies including education, health, community and social welfare programs and Place-based policies which include investments in physical and social infrastructures and institutions.
+The need for national comprehensive Physical Plan has its rightful place as a major component of a development policies in a country: People-oriented policies including education, health, community and social welfare programs and Place-based policies which include investments in physical infrastructures and settlements.
 The objective of spatial planning at the national level is to achieve Place-based policies including spatial integration of cities, metropolitan areas, or other regional growth poles which exhibit economic growth and dynamism with those that are isolated rural areas.

 Spatial Planning is a key instrument for development and effective governance.
 It is concerned with the problem of coordination or integration of the spatial dimension of sectoral policies through a territorially-based strategy.
 More complex than simple land-use regulation, it addresses the tensions and contradictions among sectoral policies, for example for conflicts between economic development, environmental and social cohesion policies.